Quantcast

 What Are the Current Junior Enlisted Pay Raise Policies?

 For years, service members of all ranks have gotten the same annual raise.
-The problem is that in raising pay by the same percentage for all service members, a large and continuously growing gap has been created between the highest-paid troops and lowest-paid ones.
+The problem is that in raising pay by the same percentage for all service members, a large and continuously growing gap has been created between the highest-paid troops and the lowest-paid ones.

 Additionally, the current junior enlisted pay raise policies do not keep pace with the economy, despite recent hikes in the raise percentage.
 This year, troops got a 5.2% raise, the biggest boost in two decades.